Have you got what it takes to join us ?

 - Mountaineering/Winter mountaineering

 - Kayaking/canoeing or experience with DEFRA flood rescue qualifications

 - Off-road driving

 - Emergency services experience

 - Radio amateur

-The operational recruitment window for 2022 has now closed.
-Recruitment may reopen in January 2023, subject to vacancies.
+The operational recruitment window is currently closed.
+Recruitment may reopen in January 2025, subject to vacancies.

 We are looking for people with a friendly, engaging attitude and good interpersonal skills.
 Training will be provided for technical aspects of the role.
 We are looking for someone who is passionate about the work of the Bolton Mountain Rescue Team and has: